The Main Components of an Effective Visual Management System

 Kamishibai Board

-A Kamishibai board is a visual management method that is used to manage routine activities in a workplace.
+The Kamishibai board is a visual management method that is used to oversee routine activities within a workplace.
 It can be used to audit safety and security measures as well as to confirm that standard work is being undertaken by all employees.
-In its simplest form, it consists of a board and multiple cards that displays selected activities to be performed.
+A basic Kamishibai board consists of a board and multiple cards that display specific activities to be performed.

 Kamishibai Board

-Typically, each card is red on one side and green on the other to indicate whether the activity has been completed or not.
-Flipping over a tag from red to green indicates the activity has been performed.
+Typically, each card is red on one side and green on the other, indicating the completion status of the activity.
+Flipping over a tag from red to green indicates the fulfillment of the respective task.

 Kamishibai Board Example